seblucas/cops/README.md

 As you could see [here](https://github.com/seblucas/cops/graphs/contributors), I appreciate every contributions and there were a lot over time.
 So don't be shy and submit your Pull Requests.

+Note to translators : please prefer using [Transifex](https://github.com/seblucas/cops/wiki/Update-translations) instead of doing a PR.

 I only have one limit (I may have more but that one is the worse) : COPS' goal is to provide an alternative to Calibre's content server and not to replace Calibre entirely.
 So I will refuse any PR making changes to the database content.

 # Credits